Obedience Psychology And Changes Of Behavior

 In the study, the learner wasn't actually receiving an electric shock.
 The learner was separated from the teacher and experimenter by a wall; only the sound of their voice could be heard.
 When the teacher applied a shock, the learner played a pre-recorded sound.
 Sounds were recorded for each shock intensity level, beginning with mild sounds of discomfort, and eventually progressing to screams and pleas to end the experiment.

-The purpose of Milgram's study was to observe how the participant (the teacher) reacted to the commands of the experimenter, who was positioned as an authority figure.
+The purpose of Milgram's study was to observe how the participant (the teacher) reacted to the experimenter's commands, who was positioned as an authority figure.
 Milgram and his team theorized that most people would apply lower-level shocks at the experimenter’s behest, but few would apply the maximum electric shock, despite the experimenter’s pressure.

-Milgram's study demonstrated that most people can be susceptible to authority.
+The study conducted by Stanley Milgram demonstrated that most people can be susceptible to the influence of a perceived authority figure.
 Contemporary research into obedience usually reinforces this finding and additionally identifies another layer of the psychological aspect of obedience through the better-than-average (BTA) effect.

 The BTA effect states that most people believe they are better than the average person regarding certain abilities or traits.
 For example, in Milgram's study, the BTA effect indicates that most participants would likely consider themselves unwilling to comply with the authority figure’s instructions to administer harm.